Australia and Olympic Athletics

 Four years on, Pearson broke the Olympic record to win gold in the 100m hurdles at the London 2012 Games.
 In a thrilling race, Pearson edged out Dawn Harper of the United States to become Olympic champion by just 0.02 seconds in a time of 12.35, the third quickest time of her career.

 Jared Tallent crossed the line for the 50km walk in the silver medal position, as he did in Beijing, and rightfully so he was awarded the gold medal 1460 days later in Melbourne after the Russian was proven to be doping at the Games.
-He is now the Olympic record holder and becomes only the seventh Australian men's Olympic champion in athletics.
+He became the Olympic record holder and only the seventh Australian men's Olympic champion in athletics.

-In winning the triple jump (then known as hop, step and jump) in Athens in 1896 James Connolly from the United States became the first Olympic champion in over 1500 years.
+In winning the triple jump (then known as hop, step and jump) at Athens in 1896, James Connolly from the United States became the first Olympic champion in over 1500 years.

 The first events for women were not held until the 1928 Games in Amsterdam when the 100m, 4x100m relay, 800m, high jump and discus were contested.
 With the inclusion of the women’s 3000m steeplechase at Beijing 2008, the number of athletics events for women reached 23, just one less than the men with the 50km walk the additional event.